nikbearbrown/NanoLex/Data/NanoLex_5.md

 ### Expanded Definition and Usage:
 Zinc oxide nanoparticles (ZnO NPs) are highly valued in both industrial and medical fields for their versatile properties.
 In cosmetics, their efficacy as a broad-spectrum UV filter makes them essential in formulating sunblocks that are safer for sensitive skin types.
 In environmental applications, their photocatalytic activity contributes significantly to water purification and air quality improvement by decomposing organic contaminants and killing pathogens.
 Additionally, their antibacterial properties are harnessed in wound dressings and coatings to prevent infection.
 The high reactivity and stability of ZnO NPs in various environments further enhance their utility across sectors.

+### Expanded Definition and Usage:
-### Conclusion\nThis detailed lexicon entry for Zinc Oxide Nanoparticle (ZnO NP) elucidates its significance in modern science and industry.
+This detailed lexicon entry for Zinc Oxide Nanoparticle (ZnO NP) elucidates its significance in modern science and industry.
 The structured classification and relational linguistic mapping not only enhance understanding but also facilitate precise communication about its diverse applications and properties.